 At Tufts, which had an above-average rate of voter participation in 2016 according to a Jonathan M. Tisch College of Civic Life study, next semester’s focus will be on acquainting students with the gubernatorial race, the race for senate and multiple ballot initiatives, according to the leaders of several on-campus political groups.

 Cecilia Rodriguez and Deborah Mayo, the incoming co-presidents of Tufts Democrats, explained that one of their organization’s goals is to encourage students to participate in phone banking, canvassing and otherwise participating in campaigns.
-Rodriguez observed a tendency toward “political hobbyism,” in which people are excited to see favored candidates win, but are more reluctant to campaign.
+Rodriguez observed a tendency toward “political hobbyism,” in which people are excited to see favored candidates win but reluctant to campaign.

 “We love that Tufts Democrats can create a space where students celebrate the wins,” Rodriguez, a rising senior, said, “but we want to make sure that an equal amount of effort is given to the work required.”